Understanding Anxiety & How Therapy Helps

 Q-Is therapy covered by the NHS in Scotland?

 Yes.
-NHS Scotland offers free therapy options, mainly CBT and counselling.
+NHS Scotland offers free therapy options, mainly CBT and counselling, but only for certain mental health conditions, such as depression.
 However, the availability depends on your area and current waiting lists.

 Q-How long is the NHS waiting list for therapy?

-In Glasgow, NHS waiting times for therapy typically range from 12 weeks to 18 months, depending on demand.
+In Glasgow, while NHS support is intended to be easy to access, waiting times for therapy typically range from 12 weeks to 18 months, depending on demand.

 🔗 Learn more: Therapist in Glasgow